Buhari hails Niger Republic’s peaceful elections | Tribune Online

 A statement issued in Abuja on Thursday by Garba Shehu, Senior Special Assistant to the President (Media & Publicity) quoted the president as saying: “I have been very, very impressed by what I have been seeing and hearing.
 I will call to congratulate him.
 Issoufou is going home with honour and grace.
 All is well that ends well.”

-While noting the smooth and peaceful conduct of the elections in Niger Republic, the president, however, expressed regrets over reported incidents of violence in some other countries in the sub-region.
+While noting the smooth and peaceful conduct of the elections in the Niger Republic, the President, however, expressed regrets over reported incidents of violence in some other countries in the sub-region.

 According to him, “Seeing how bloody it has been in some other countries, Issoufou must be congratulated on working out this so well so that he will hand over and go quietly.”